zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Kareem says, “Ten percent?
 We’re doubling productio n.”
 “To double” (double) is to do twice as much of something, to increase the a mount by 100 percent.
 Valerie thought they should increase production by 10 percent.
 Kareem says, “No, we should double it.”
 Valerie can’t believe wh at Kareem is saying.
 She says, “Are you crazy?”
 Kareem responds with an old expres sion, “Crazy like a fox” (fox).

-The expression “crazy like a fox” refers to someone  who seems to be crazy, who seems to be not acting logically or rationally, but  actually is very smart, very intelligent, who knows what he’s doing, who is doin g something (even if you can’t
+The expression “crazy like a fox” refers to someone  who seems to be crazy, who seems to be not acting logically or rationally, but  actually is very smart, very intelligent, who knows what he’s doing, who is doing something (even if you can’t

 realize it) that is very intelligent.
 Is Kareem cra zy like a fox or is he just crazy?
 I guess Kareem and Valerie will find out soon.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]